TRADITIONAL OKINAWAN KARATE IN EDMONTON

 Please visit Okinawa, to feel traditional Okinawan karate, and eat Okinawan food and breathe Okinawan air.
 Many things you have to experience in Okinawa.

-One of the advantages of our dojo is that its instructors regularly bring lessons from the finest teachers in the world back to Edmonton.
 The purpose of our dojo is to be a bridge between the karate and culture of Okinawa and good people in Canada seeking to move with more grace through life.

 Our Edmonton Dojo